Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Michigan State Performance Insights

-- The Spartans average 70.2 points per game (208th in college basketball) while allowing 67 per outing (83rd in college basketball).
+- The Spartans average 70.2 points per game (208th in college basketball) while allowing 67 per contest (82nd in college basketball).
 They have a +107 scoring differential overall and outscore opponents by 3.2 points per game.

-- Michigan State connects on 7.2 three-pointers per game (201st in college basketball) at a 38.7% rate (ninth-best in college basketball), compared to the 7.1 its opponents make while shooting 31.9% from beyond the arc.
+- Michigan State connects on 7.2 three-pointers per game (201st in college basketball), while its opponents have made 7.1 on average.

 - The Spartans rank 130th in college basketball with 95.5 points scored per 100 possessions, and 164th in college basketball defensively with 91.1 points conceded per 100 possessions.

-- Michigan State has committed 10.2 turnovers per game (34th in college basketball action) while forcing 9.7 (341st in college basketball).
+- Michigan State forces 9.7 turnovers per game (341st in college basketball) while committing 10.2 (34th in college basketball play).

+- The Wildcats put up 75.5 points per game (84th in college basketball) while allowing 68.9 per outing (141st in college basketball).
+They have a +225 scoring differential and outscore opponents by 6.6 points per game.

+- Kansas State ranks 172nd in the nation at 31.9 rebounds per game.
+That's 1.6 more than the 30.3 its opponents average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.